AaronL1011/Assignments/Term_2_Workbook/README.md

 **Discuss** common methods of protecting information and data and how you would apply them to the project.

+The protection of an applications information/data is extremely important as there are often legal obligations attached to protect the users and their online presence.
+Common forms of data protection include:
+- Authentication: Implimenting a login system whether that be through Cookie/Session authentication, Web Tokens or OAUTH can go a long way in the protection of your data.
+By requiring a user to log in to perform certain actions, you are creating a barrier against intrusion from unrelated/unauthorised third-parties.
+- Encryption: By disguising sensitive data using an encryption method, you can prevent the risk of potential intruders being able to read the plain-text in your databases.
+In the event that someone did gain access to your database tables, they would only be met with encrypted strings of text, which they would have no way of decrypting.
+- Role Management: Setting certain permissions for specific roles is a fantastic way to limit and monitor the actions that users can take on your applications.
+Eg. You wouldnt want a low-level user having write access to important sections of your application, you would leave those permissions for moderators or administrators.

+### Question 10

+**Describe** the integrity aspects of the relational database model.
+Your description should include information about the types of data integrity and how they can be enforced in a relational database.

+Keeping house:
+- Orphaned Data
+- Duplicate Data
+- Old/Unused Data
+- Cost to host unnecessary data

+Data Validation:
+- Ensuring correct data input using form validation

 ### Question 14
 Conduct **research** into a marketplace website (app) and answer the following parts: